 In our support of small businesses, UCLA Campus Purchasing encourages you to read the Vendor Guide and obtain all certifications prior to applying to UCLA.
-To get certified as a Small Business, Woman-Owned Business or Service-Disabled Veteran-Owned Small Business, please refer to the US Small Business Administration site for more information, and apply online at Systems for Award Management or another government certification site like DGS, US DVA or CPUC.
+To get certified as a Small or Diverse business (ex.
+Woman Owned Business or Service Disabled Veteran Owned Small Business), please refer to Information for Small Business Owners.

 To register as a supplier with UCLA, please follow the steps for How to become a vendor with UCLA.

 You will also be invited to introduce your goods and services to the entire campus at our annual Small Business Resource Fair, typically held in January.